saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 - Virtual desktops
 - Low-latency interactive apps
 - Development and test environments
+- size can be from 1GB - 16TB
+- Small GP2 volumes can burst IOPS upto 3000.
+- 3 IOPS per GB is the rule and a minimum of 100 IOPs

 2. IO1
 - Critical business applications that require sustained IOPS performance, or more than 16,000 IOPS per volume (gp2 limit)
 - Large database workloads, such as: MongoDB, Cassandra, Microsoft SQL Server, MySQL, PostgreSQL, Oracle
+- 4Gb - 16TB size range
+- IOPs is provisioned.
+PIOPs.
+MIN 100 - MAX 64000 (for specific, Nitro instances ) - else MAX 32000 (for other instances)
+- Maximum ratio of PIOPs to requested volume size is 50:1

-3. ST1
+3. ST1 - Throughput Optimized HDD
 - Streaming workloads requiring consistent, fast throughput at a low price.
 - Big data, Data warehouses, Log processing
 - Apache Kafka
 - Cannot be a boot volume
+- 500Gb to 16Tb size
+- Max IOPs is 500
+- Can burst

 4. SC1
-- Throughput-oriented storage for large volumes of data that is infrequently accessed
+- Throughput-oriented storage for large volumes of data that is **infrequently accessed**
 - Scenarios where the lowest storage cost is important
 - Cannot be a boot volume
+- Can burst.
+Cheaper than ST1

 #### EBS Volume Types Summary
 - gp2: General Purpose Volumes (cheap)